dclimber/python-exchangeratesapi/README.md

 # python-exchangeratesapi
-This is an unofficial wrapper for the awesome, free [ExchangeRatesAPI](https://exchangeratesapi.io/), which provides exchange rate lookups courtesy of the European Central Bank.
+This is an unofficial wrapper for the awesome, partly free [ExchangeRatesAPI](https://exchangeratesapi.io/), which provides exchange rate lookups courtesy of the European Central Bank.

 # Installation
 Either clone this repository into your project, or install with `pip`: